lamkeewei/rent-a-car/README.md

 ==========

 ## What is it?
-In Singapore where cars cost more than fortune, Rent-A-Car seeks to allow people to earn some money from their personal vehicles to offset for the high cost of maintaining it.
+In Singapore where cars cost more than a fortune, Rent-A-Car seeks to allow people to earn some money from their personal vehicles to offset for the high cost of maintaining it.
 Typical usage of a private vehicle goes something like this: drive to work, park at office, work for 6 hours and drive home.
 More than half the time, the vehicles are left unused.
 Rent-A-Car hopes to connect people with ad-hoc need for cars and owners of vehicles!

 ## Technologies Used
 A large variety of open source softwares/tools have been used in building this application.
 They can be broadly categorized into developer tools, front-end libraries, back-end libraries, third-party APIs and hosting platforms.